lsst-dm/dmtn-249/index.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""

 A transaction can only be closed by calling :py:meth:`Butler.commit_transaction`, :py:meth:`~Butler.revert_transaction`, or :py:meth:`~Butler.abandon_transaction`.

-The commit operation attempts to accomplish the original goals of the transaction, raising (and keeping the transaction open) if it cannot fully succeed after doing as much as it can.
+:py:meth:`Butler.commit_transaction` delegates to `ArtifactTransaction.commit`, and it always attempts to accomplish the original goals of the transaction.
+It raises (keeping the transaction open) if it cannot fully succeed after doing as much as it can.

-Reverting is the opposite - the transaction attempts to undo any changes made by the transaction so far (including any made when opening it), and raises if this is impossible.
+:py:meth:`Butler.revert_transaction` (delegating to :py:meth:`ArtifactTransaction.revert`) is the opposite - it attempts to undo any changes made by the transaction so far (including any made when opening it), and it also raises if this is impossible.

-Abandoning a transaction does the minimum amount of work to make the database and artifact storage consistent so that the transaction can be closed, and only raises if low-level database or artifact storage operations fail.
+:py:meth:`Butler.abandon_transaction` (delegating to :py:meth:`ArtifactTransaction.abandon`) does the minimum amount of work to make the database and artifact storage consistent, so that the transaction can be closed, and it should only raise if low-level database or artifact storage operations fail.

-These operations are delegated to :py:class:`ArtifactTransaction` methods with the same signatures and can perform the same kinds of low-level operations.
-Throughout the rest of this section we will refer only to "commit" methods, with the understanding that everything applies to the other operations as well.

-:py:meth:`Butler.commit_transaction` delegates first to :py:meth:`ArtifactTransaction.commit_phase_one` and then to :py:meth:`ArtifactTransaction.commit_phase_two` to do the real work.
-The implementation is split across two methods specifically for ``RemoteButler``; it allows

-- :py:meth:`~ArtifactTransaction.commit_phase_one` to be run in the client, which may be the only location where user files to be uploaded can be seen;
+This usually means accepting the artifact state as-is and only modifying the database.

-- :py:meth:`~ArtifactTransaction.commit_phase_two` to be run on the server, which is the only place deletions can occur and consistency guarantees can be safely verified.
+In ``RemoteButler`` the :py:class:`ArtifactTransaction` methods are always always run on the server, since this is the only place consistency guarantees can be safely verified.

-Neither method is given the means to modify the repository database directly - instead, :py:meth:`Butler.commit_transaction` is responsible for performing the database operations specified by the return values of :py:meth:`~ArtifactTransaction.commit_phase_two`.
+:py:class:`ArtifactTransaction` methods are not given the means to modify the repository database directly - instead, :py:meth:`Butler.commit_transaction` (etc.) is responsible for performing the database operations specified by the return value of :py:meth:`ArtifactTransaction.commit` (etc.):

+ - a :py:class:`RawBatch` instance, which can represent a wide variety of database-only insertions and deletions;
+ - a nested mapping of datastore records, which the transaction implementation guarantees to be consistent with the set of dataset artifacts present.

-This happens in the same database transaction as the deletions from the ``artifact_transaction`` and ``artifact_transaction_run`` tables that close the artifact transaction.
+These operations happen in the same database transaction as the deletions from the ``artifact_transaction`` and ``artifact_transaction_run`` tables that close the artifact transaction.

 .. _workspace-transactions: